-By visiting our family of websites, Australian consumers can find and compare credit card offers online, to then apply directly for the card.
+By visiting our website, Australian consumers can find and compare credit card offers online, to then apply directly for the card.
 Only presenting the latest credit card offers, we eliminate the hassle of searching multiple sites, while reducing the need to filter unsuitable and obsolete offers.

 Australia’s pioneering credit card comparison guru, Roland B Bleyer founded CreditCard.com.au in order to deliver the best credit card offers to Australian consumers.
 With more than a decade in the industry, Roland has presented thousands of offers over the years, and was responsible for more credit card applications than anyone else, before many of the current players were even in the market.

-Dedicated to providing the best range of credit card deals, Roland is the sole editor for CreditCard.com.au.
+Dedicated to providing the best range of credit card deals, Roland was the sole editor for CreditCard.com.au for over 15 years.
 Using his extensive knowledge of the industry, he utilises a comprehensive method of credit card comparison to position all credit cards on this site according to fees, features and extras.
 This allows potential cardholders to search the range quickly, easily and efficiently, to find the best credit card for their needs.